Tre5et/mcs-discman/SETUP.md

 ## Start the manager
 - Start the manager by runnig ```mcsdiscman-deploy.jar``` in the folder.
 - In the terminal do this by using ```java -jar /path/to/your/folder/mcsdiscman-deploy.jar```.
-- If you want a more convenient way to start the bot, follow "Create a service for easy start of the discord bot".
+- If you want a more convenient way to start the bot, follow [Create a service for easy start of the discord bot](https://github.com/Tre5et/mc-discman/blob/main/SETUP.md#create-a-service-for-easy-start-of-the-manager).

 # Optional Steps:
 ## Setup automatic backup uplaods to Google Drive